October 18, 2021

 August 25, 2021

 Transitions can really throw a person off, even when the new thing you are anticipating is something great.
-Transitions that happen in the midst of a Delta variant surge, climate disasters, the Taliban returning to power, and countless other world-shaking events?
-Those can be even more unsettling.
+Transitions that happen in the midst of the Delta variant and the potential for future COVID-19 variants, climate disasters, supply chain disruptions, and countless other world-shaking events can be even more unsettling.

 Uncertainty Can Breed Anxiety

-Things are feeling way uncertain again.
-You might be returning to work or school after a year or more of remote interaction.
+Life continues to feel uncertain.
+You might be returning to work or mixing virtual and on-site interactions after more than a year of remote contact.
 Whatever your circumstance, how could you not be wondering what will it be like?